Acquisition prices of unlisted European SMEs continue to decline, but remain high, at 10.0x EBITDA.

-Acquisition prices of unlisted European SMEs reached a record high.
+Acquisition prices of unlisted European SMEs have corrected once again.

 Multiple median EV/EBITDA, 6-mo. rolling basis – Source: Mid-market Argos Index® / Epsilon Research

 - In the fourth quarter of 2021, the Argos Index® continued the correction it started in the third quarter, declining to 10.0x EBITDA.
 This level, although still high, corresponds to the average of the last five years (2017-21).

 - The spread of multiples between the tech-healthcare and manufacturing-services sectors is very significant, at more than 4x EBITDA on average.

 - The index’s decline reflected concerns about the consequences of the successive Covid-19 waves, the breakdown of value chains, the sharp rise in energy and raw materials prices and the likelihood of renewed inflation.

 Renewed market coherence, with convergence in the prices paid by investment funds and strategic buyers.

 - Multiples paid by investment funds declined by 11.5% this quarter to 10.0x EBITDA.
 They continued the correction they started in the third quarter after reaching a record level in the second quarter.

 - This decline remained tied to the reduction in the proportion of healthcare and technology sector transactions.

 - Prices paid remained high, however, driven by exceptional financing conditions and an abundance of capital looking for investments.